 Capacity Support to Partners.
 Provide expertise, resources, and consensus from critical partners.

 Zones of Agreement.
-Refine ACCG Members’ “Zones of Agreement” through the project development process to increase understanding of the many perspectives represented by the group, help guide project development to support meaningful and efficient ACCG engagement, and to use as a basis for ACCG project support and the advancement of partnerships.
+Continue to follow the “Zones of Agreement” through the project development process to increase understanding of the many perspectives represented by the group, help guide project development to support meaningful and efficient ACCG engagement, and to use as a basis for ACCG project support and the advancement of partnerships.

 Consistent External Messaging.
-Develop consistent public messages about the ACCG’s purpose and processes across the ACCG membership that builds awareness and support for the work of the collaborative.
+Develop consistent public messages about the ACCG’s purpose and processes across the ACCG membership, which will build awareness and support for the collaborative's work.

-Broad Awareness and Understanding.
-Conduct education and outreach at multiple levels (including statewide and among land management leaders, residents, and businesses within the ACCG landscape) to raise awareness and understanding of the goals, structure, work products, and accomplishments of the ACCG.

 Section X. Implementation describes potential strategies and methods for meeting these goals.